From Stigma to Solution: The Evolution of Medical Marijuana

 Caduceus medical symbol icon set on an orange background, symbolizing medical legitimacy.

-Highlighting potential risks associated with medical marijuana use.
+Highlighting potential risks associated with medical herb use.

-While medical marijuana offers therapeutic benefits, it's essential to be aware of potential risks and side effects, which may include:
+While medical herb offers therapeutic benefits, it's essential to be aware of potential risks and side effects, which may include:

 • Respiratory issues (when smoked)